elixir-cldr/cldr_calendars_composite/README.md

 end
 ```

 This configuration states that September 14th, 1752 is the first day in the Gregorian calendar.
 The `:base_calendar` defines the calendar in use before any other composed calendar.
-Since `Cldr.Calendar.Julian` is the default `:base_calendar`, this option may be ommitted resulting in the following configuration:
+Since `Cldr.Calendar.Julian` is the default `:base_calendar`, this option may be omitted resulting in the following configuration:

 ```elixir
 defmodule England do